hzFishy/UnrealNotes/content/Other/Learn/Unreal Engine learning speedrun.md

-This speedrun is aimed to learn the basics of Unreal Engine with some blueprint & visual scripting basics. <br>
+The goal of this page it to teach how Unreal Engine, Blueprints and visual scripting works.

 This page has a lot of content, you can easily navigate between categories using the Table of Contents on the right.

 > [!Info]  About C++